CPDW6

 Please note the cut-off date for the block of rooms is Thursday May 7, 2026.

 Accommodation at the St. Jerome’s residence is also available.
-Details on this option will be available soon.
+Please visit the residence website for details on room amenities.

 Things to Do in Waterloo